Parameter Inference from Final-State Entanglement in Higgs Decays: Near-maximal EE in Higgs decays

 \section{Near-maximal EE in Higgs decays}

 With the spin factors $\mathcal{P}_i$ determined, we calculate the EE for fixed SM inputs.
 Higgs BRs are taken from \texttt{HDECAY}~\cite{Djouadi:1997yw, Djouadi:2018xqq}, including only to the three-body modes for $VV^{(*)}$.
-We also get an independent analytic calculation of partial widths (App.~\hyperref[sec:higgs-decay-partial-width]{B}) which gives consistent EE results (App.~\hyperref[sec:analytic_EE]{C}).
+We also get an independent analytic calculation of partial widths (Appendix~\hyperref[sec:higgs-decay-partial-width]{B}) which gives consistent EE results (Appendix~\hyperref[sec:analytic_EE]{C}).

 In Fig.~\ref{fig:Higgs_mass-g}, the left panel shows the dependence of the EE on the Higgs mass, with other couplings and the SM vev fixed.
 A global maximum $EE$ globally gives